The purpose of a library policy is to:

 In respect to gift books, this policy shall be followed: the Library maintains the right to decide whether or not any gift is to be added to the collection, sold, or discarded.

-As the donor, the board would like for you to understand the following concerning your donation:
+The board would like for donors to understand the following concerning donations:

-1. The Library is not obligated to retain any gifts which fail to meet its criteria for selection.
+- The Library is not obligated to retain any gifts which fail to meet its criteria for

-3. The Library has the right to sell any gifts which duplicate materials already in the collection and are not needed for replacement or duplicate copies.
+- The Library has the right to sell any gifts which duplicate materials already in the collection and are not needed for replacement or duplicate

-5. The Library has the right to determine suitability for inclusion in the special or circulating collections.
-Those materials which are useful to the library collection will be retained and other items will be disposed of in whatever manner the Library deems best.
+- The Library has the right to determine suitability for inclusion in the special or noncirculating Those materials which are useful to the library collection will be retained and other items will be disposed of in whatever manner the Library deems appropriate.

 Materials Generally Excluded from the Collection

-· The work is obscene or pornographic as defined by community standards of good taste and morality.
+- The work is obscene and unprotected by the First Amendment.
 Works which present an honest picture of some problem or aspect of life, however, will not be excluded because of coarse language or frankness; furthermore, all materials will be judged as a whole rather than isolated passages; and

-· The work adds nothing new to a field already well covered in other works.
+- The work adds nothing new to a field already well covered in other works currently available at the Library.

-As the physical plant of the Library limits materials capacity, and as the use and age of materials limits their life and effectiveness, material must be periodically re-evaluated as to their current and future value to the library.
+As the physical plant of the Library limits materials capacity, and as the use and age of materials limits their life and effectiveness, material is regularly re-evaluated as to its current and future value to the library.

 Damaged or worn materials of continuing value will be repaired when possible and/or replaced with materials of similar use when possible.